Sandbox#

 On Linux with rootless podman, the host user maps to the container’s root via user namespaces — bind-mount writes from inside the container land as your user on the host.
 No special config needed.

 On Linux with docker (root daemon), bind-mount writes default to root-owned.
-Set uid = "1000:1000" (or whichever your UID is) in [bash.sandbox_options] to make new files match your host user.
+Set uid = "1000:1000" (or whichever your UID is) in [backend.podman] to make new files match your host user.

 On macOS Docker Desktop: handles UID translation automatically; no config needed.